FernandaFranco/201-HTML-and-CSS/notes.md

 - HTML5: does it offer more grouping elements to replace divs with something more meaningful?
 Ex: figure tag

+- What do you mean by "this element has a default ... property value"?
+Is it something that each browser/device applies to the element by default?
+Is it just because browsers follow a convention?
+Or is it a rule that is passed to the client?"

 ### Images

 - alt attribute of a img tag: not only used by assisted technologies, but search engines.
 Helps convey the purpose of an image.